 Consultation and Fees

 Family law issues are very important and often have life-altering consequences.
 As soon as you realize that you may be involved in a family law dispute, you should schedule an initial consultation with a family law attorney.
 Without legal advice, you may not be aware of important rules and the ramifications associated with what you do or say.
-We regularly meet with clients who regret having taken certain actions before obtaining legal advice.
-Even if you are not yet ready to file a legal action, a family law attorney can provide you with guidance on how to proceed in the midst of a potential dispute.
+We regularly meet with clients who regret things they have said or done before obtaining legal advice.
+Even if you are not yet ready to file a legal action, a family law attorney can provide you with guidance on how to proceed in advance of or during a separation or divorce dispute.

 With only a limited knowledge of the parties and their situation, it is difficult for an attorney to predict at the initial consultation exactly how the case is going to develop.
 As a result, it is impossible to accurately predict the fees and costs that will be required for any given case.
-We do, however, engage in cost-benefit analysis throughout the course of representation, in an attempt to maximize cost-efficiency and ensure that our clients do not incur legal fees unnecessarily.
+We do, however, engage in cost-benefit analysis throughout the course of representation to maximize cost-efficiency and ensure that our clients do not incur unnecessary legal fees.